 An attorney or another person may represent the former tenant at the former tenant’s expense.

-Legal memoranda or other written arguments are not evidence.
-A memorandum shall be in the format listed below*.
-Each party must receive the memorandum or argument from the other party five business days prior to the hearing date.
+A former tenant may give written and oral argument, although such argument is not evidence.
+When both parties are represented by legal counsel, each party must receive written arguments and exhibits from the other party five business days prior to the hearing date except if there is a good cause reason for the delay in submitting such information, as determined by the Hearing Officers.

 The former tenant may question witnesses and present witnesses, documents and arguments in support of their position and to dispute MPHA’s evidence.